gofirst2220/AwesomeBot/README.md

 ```
 {
-    name: "name of extension",
+    name: name of extension,
-    type: "keyword or command",
+    type: "keyword", "command", or "timer",
-    key: "array of keywords or one-word command",
+    key: array of keywords or one-word command,
-    case: "boolean for case sensitivity for a keyword",
+    case: boolean for case sensitivity for a keyword,
+    interval: timer interval in seconds,
-    usage: "(optional) parameters for a command, e.g. '<param1> <param2>'",
+    usage: (optional) parameters for a command, e.g. "<param1> <param2>",
-    channels: "(optional) array of applicable channel names",
+    channels: (optional) array of applicable channel names,
-    process: "code to execute, as a string"
+    process: code to execute, as a string
 }
 ```